Updated on April 28th, 2025

 What Is the Difference Between AP And Dual Enrollment?

-Both advancement placement (AP) and dual enrollment can help high school students earn college credit before they graduate from high school.
+Both advanced placement (AP) and dual enrollment can help high school students earn college credit before they graduate from high school.
 However, how these arrangements work is very different.

 AP courses are high school classes that offer an academic experience similar to a college class.
 However, they don’t guarantee college credit even if a student gets a passing grade.
 Instead, the student has to take an AP exam to prove competency.
 If they get a high enough score on the AP exam, then that typically results in college credit once they enroll at a university or community college.